shano/streamkeeper/README.md

 ## Configuration

-For now copy config.py.sample to config.py and fill in
+For now copy config.py.sample to config.py and fill in following the TODO comments.

 ## TODO